About Dr. Lisa Lancaster, MSc, PhD, DVM

 After graduating from veterinary school, I took my education further, becoming certified in veterinary acupuncture, chiropractic and rehabilitation.
 Veterinary medicine is my profession but physical medicine modalities are my calling.

-Client education is the foundation of my clinical practice: when you are informed, your animals will benefit!
-In addition to educating my clients, I love teaching acupuncture to my veterinary colleagues.
 I have been teaching acupuncture since 2009, helping future generations of veterinarians learn evidence based approaches to acupuncture and physical medicine.

 Like all veterinarians, I took an oath to remain engaged in lifelong education to benefit patients and clients.
 I love to learn, to share what I have learned with clients and colleagues, and to continue refining my clinical and academic knowledge base so I can better serve animals and the people who care for them.
 In addition to veterinary medicine, I enjoy spending time with family and friends, and teaching and practicing yoga.